andreadellacorte/docs/index.md

 For graduates/students, we offer a 25% discount on all purchases.

+## Can I buy sessions for my son/daughter/family member?
+Yes, please send us the contact details of the person who will be attending the session.

 ## How can I contact Tech Interview Coach?

 You can contact us at <communications@techinterview.coach>.